 In the aftermath of a suicide, family, friends and communities respond in different ways.
 When Connor Ball died by suicide in October of 2011, his family and friends decided that no one else should experience such a profound and life-altering loss.
 Connor’s Climb Foundation is the result of their love of Connor and their commitment to end youth suicide.

 Our goal is to ensure that the youth of New Hampshire do not reach the point of crisis.
 Instead, they will know the warning signs of suicide, and they will know what to do when they see those signs in themselves or someone else.
-We are grateful to have you as our partners in this important work!
+Check out our Impact Map to see where we’ve been so far!

 We follow an unwavering set of guiding principles that inform how we do this work, and we remain committed to partnering with individuals and organizations who share our values.

 Connor’s Climb Foundation adheres to a series of values that serve to guide our work and ensure we are promoting suicide prevention for all youth.